rlim19/wiki-engine/README.md

 Wiki-engine supports:
 - Wikipage with version history
-- Addition quotes (with random view of the quotes on the front page)
+- Quote addition (with random view of the quotes on the front page)
 - Markdown + Math equations with preview.
 Thanks to [kercol](https://github.com/kerzol/markdown-mathjax) for the markdown editor.
 - JSON API for wikipages (/pages.json) and quotes (/quotes.json)